Biden takes nostalgic journey amid a search for votes

 Once inside the home, where a supporter named Anne Kearns now lives, Biden wrote a message on a living room wall: “From this house to the White House with the grace of God.
 Joe Biden 11-3-2020.”
 He had signed a bedroom wall when he ran for vice president in 2008.

 The visit stirred excitement in the neighborhood.
-“He’s right there!” blurted out Mardan Daurilas, 19, a first-time voter who said he cast his ballot for Biden last Friday.
+“He’s right there!” blurted out Mardan Daurilas, 19, a first-time voter who said he cast his ballot for Biden on Friday.
 More than a hundred people lined the streets to catch a glimpse of the Democratic nominee.

-For a candidate who has limited his public appearances down the stretch compared to Trump, the stop in Scranton was reminiscent of pre-pandemic appearances Biden frequently made.
+For a candidate who has limited his public appearances down the stretch compared with Trump, the stop in Scranton was reminiscent of pre-pandemic appearances Biden frequently made.
 But there were still blunt reminders of the coronavirus and its resurgence across the country.
-Biden wore a face mask as he spoke.
-And the hugs and high fives that were staples of Biden’s earlier campaigning were replaced by elbow bumps, in accordance with medical guidance during the pandemic.
+Biden wore a mask as he spoke.
+And the hugs and high-fives that were staples of Biden’s earlier campaigning were replaced by elbow bumps, in accordance with medical guidance during the pandemic.

 Biden’s campaign aides have embraced the visible contrast the Democrat has struck with Trump, trumpeting his mask use and social distancing as proof to voters that as president he would be much more responsible about combating the virus than the Republican has been.
 Trump has frequently disregarded the advice of experts and continues to hold crowded political events in defiance of their guidelines.